stevengonsalvez/patchmycode/memory-bank/productContext.md

-# Product Context: Probot Aider Bot
+# Product Context: patchmycode

 ## Why This Project Exists

 Modern software development teams face consistent challenges in managing and resolving issues reported in their repositories.
 Many simple or routine issues remain unaddressed for extended periods, creating backlogs and slowing development progress.
-The Probot Aider Bot addresses this challenge by automating the resolution of appropriate issues using AI assistance.
+The patchmycode bot addresses this challenge by automating the resolution of appropriate issues using AI assistance.

-By leveraging Aider, a conversational coding assistant built on large language models, this bot can understand issue descriptions, analyze codebases, and generate fixes automatically.
+By leveraging AI-powered code generation, this bot can understand issue descriptions, analyze codebases, and generate fixes automatically.
 This automation reduces manual work for developers, speeds up issue resolution, and helps maintain project momentum.

 ## Problems It Solves